Ninoh-FOX/PIXEL2-ROGUE-OS/README.md

 - Removed the FBneo SA shutdown feature from the Menu button to avoid closing the emulator at an unwanted time.
 - Added configuration options to FBneo SA in the ES menu.
 - Fixed mouse cursor synchronization in applications like Drastic.
-- Change host name to "rogue_pixel2"
+- Change host name to "rogue_pixel2".
-- Change root password to "rogue"
+- Change root password to "rogue".
+- fixed menu contro in RA.
+- Add new video options en ES to FBNEO-SA
+- Upgrade sdl2 libs.
+- Set not stick mouse only to drastic v1.
+- Added new mouse mode for Scummvmm (thanks to https://github.com/spinda).
 - Fixed minor OFW crashes.
 - another fixers.